processity/dreamhouse-audicity/TUTORIAL.md

 If your requirements are to track history for a limited number of fields, either of these features is a very good option.

 Field History allows tracking for up to 20 fields, and the data is accessible for a maximum of two years.
 Field Audit History pushes the field limit to 100, and you get to keep your data forever (or at least as long as you pay for the Shield license).
-But what if strict compliance standards mean you should be tracking more than 100 fields?
+But what if strict compliance standards require you to track more than 100 fields?
 For such situations, a tool that can track as many fields as can be implemented in an object can completely remove such compliance headaches.

 #### Understanding Transactions